MicrosoftDocs/VBA-Docs/api/Publisher.Document.ConvertPublicationType.md

 ## Remarks

 When a publication is converted, any settings that apply to its previous type remain, but are ignored.
-For example, converting a print publication to a Web publication results in any advanced print settings being ignored.
+For example, converting a print publication to a web publication results in any advanced print settings being ignored.
 If the publication is converted back to a print publication, the settings take effect again.

 Use the  **[PublicationType](Publisher.Document.PublicationType.md)** property of the **[Document](Publisher.Document.md)** object to determine the publication type of a publication.